google/flax/docs/annotated_mnist.md

   return metrics
 ```

-5. Define a function that loads and prepares the MNIST dataset and converts the samples to floating-point numbers.
+4. Define a function that loads and prepares the MNIST dataset with TFDS and converts the samples to floating-point numbers.

 ```python
 def get_datasets():